Akanksha-Tonne/IOS_2019_Assignment/README.md

 # IOS_2019_Assignment
-The task to understand the Research paper "Verification of Producer-Consumer Synchronization in GPU Programs." : https://legion.stanford.edu/pdfs/weft.pdf
+The task is to understand the Research paper "Verification of Producer-Consumer Synchronization in GPU Programs." : https://legion.stanford.edu/pdfs/weft.pdf